home-assistant/Iconic/README.md

 FONT_PATH='path_to_your_icon_font.ttf' pod update Iconic
 ```
-When using the `FONT_PATH` environment variable, it will install Iconic with your icon font and auto-generate all files with its name.

 You should then see a similar setup like this:
 ![Pod Setup](Screenshots/screenshot_pod_setup.png)

+When using the `FONT_PATH` environment variable, CocoaPods will install Iconic with a custom icon font and auto-generate all files with its name.

 ```ruby
 pod install Iconic